International Business Concentration Requirements

 The International Business Concentration

-In addition to satisfying the B.S.B.A. degree requirements, the international business concentration student also must satisfy international knowledge and international experience requirements.
-A grade of C or better must be earned in each course used to meet international knowledge requirements.
+In addition to satisfying the B.S.B.A. degree requirements, the IBUS concentration student also must satisfy international knowledge and international cultural experience requirements.

 • or other international focused management or marketing course approved by the associate dean for international business programs

-• or other international focused economics course approved by the associate dean for international business programs
+• or other international focused finance or economics course approved by the associate dean for international business programs

-International Cultural Experience: Students concentrating in international business must complete two of three international cultural experiences:
+International Cultural Experience: Students concentrating in international business must complete one of two international cultural experiences:

 • Live in another country for at least 12 continuous weeks other than study abroad experience